FuPeiJiang/ahk_explorer/README.md

 RShift : open vscode at currentDir\
 \ : open selected files\folders in vscode

-ctrl+shift+c to get fullPath of selected files
+ctrl+shift+c : get fullPath of selected files

+ctrl+shift+x : extract selected files using
+7-Zip\
+ctrl+shift+d : archive selected files using PeaZip

 you can change the hotkeys to what you want